- + What is the IRS Form 1098-T?

 - If payments were made either in a previous or future year for classes taken in the current calendar year, the expenses are not reflected in the current tax year.
 When reviewing your records please take into consideration actual payment dates.

-- + Why do my records not match the tuition and fees billed reflected on my Form 1098-T?
+- + Why do my records not match the tuition and fees paid reflected on my Form 1098-T?

-When reviewing your records please take into consideration actual billed dates in order to reconcile your records to the amounts on the form.
-The 1098-T Form reflects billed tuition amounts and refunds made in the calendar year.
-Tuition charges added in previous or future years are not included.
+When reviewing your records please take into consideration actual paid dates in order to reconcile your records to the amounts on the form.
+The 1098-T Form reflects paid tuition amounts made in the calendar year.
+Tuition paid in previous or future years are not included.

 - + I made payments on my student loans.
 Will you provide information on the amount of interest paid?